Spanish-Style Churros Recipe

-These Barcelona-style churros come from a Michelin-rated chef; they are light, crispy, and barely sweet.
+These Barcelona-style churros come from a chef with Michelin star restaurant creds, and they're light, crispy, and barely sweet.

 2 cups|320 grams all-purpose flour